oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 Many hashing libraries take care of some of these steps for you.
 For example, bcyrpt includes [a `checkpw` function that compares a binary plaintext password to your stored hash](https://github.com/pyca/bcrypt/#password-hashing).
 When available, you should use these built-in functions because they'll prevent you from making errors in your password validation logic.

 ### Importing Users with Hashed Passwords into Okta
 Finally, you may someday need to import user accounts with hashed passwords into a third-party service like [Okta's](https://www.okta.com/).
 User authentication often starts relatively simply, but as you start to build more complex and secure features, you'll realize that it takes a lot of work to maintain.
-Okta can handle password resets, forgotten passwords, enterprise SSO, JWTs, and much more for you, which makes it much easier to maintain a secure and scalable authentication process.
+Okta can handle password resets, forgotten passwords, enterprise SSO, JWTs, and much more for you, making it much easier to maintain a secure and scalable authentication process.

 To import existing users with hashed passwords into Okta, you'll need to [make a `POST` request to their `/users` endpoint](https://developer.okta.com/docs/reference/api/users/#create-user-with-imported-hashed-password).
 The payload of your request should include the user's email, profile information, and details about their password and the algorithm used:

+Use this command to create a user in Okta named "Isaac Brock" that has a password with the value of "test password" - note that the value of the "hash" part of the payload exactly matches the example above!

 ```bash
 curl -v -X POST \